conda/conda/docs/source/building/variants.rst

 Pinning at the variant level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Some packages, such as boost, *always* need to be pinned at runtime to the
+version that was present at build time.
+For these cases where the need for
+pinning is consistent, pinning at the variant level is a good option.
 Conda-build will automatically pin run requirements to the versions present in
 the build environment when the follow conditions are met: